-Each candidate's photograph, Supporting Statement, CV and Disclosure Statement are available and include contact details for each candidate.
+Each candidate's photograph, Supporting Statement, CV, Disclosure Statement and election campaign video are available and include contact details for each candidate.

-Questions can be directed to the Callie Kalimniou, Election Officer on +61 3 9601 4984 or email email@example.com.
+Questions can be directed to Callie Kalimniou, Election Officer on +61 (0)3 9601 4984 or email the College via firstname.lastname@example.org.

 Become involved in your College by nominating for a position on a RANZCP committee.

-To submit your nomination/expression of interest, click on the applicable Portfolio below and complete the Nomination/Expression of Interest Form.
+To submit your nomination, click on the applicable committee below and complete the Nomination Form.